meebo/greins/README.rst

 such as logging and worker configuration, are ignored and should be configured globally for the Greins application.

+As a convenience, a file name ``myapp`` which does not define any ``mounts`` will try to import ``myapp:application`` and mount it underneath the path ``/myapp``.

-It should be possible to write an application for Gunicorn_ and then place the application's configuration inside the configuration directory for Greins to begin using it within Greins immediately.
+It should be possible to write an application for Gunicorn_ and then place a Gunicorn_ configuration file inside the configuration directory for Greins to begin using it within Greins immediately, provided that the config file name matches a module in the python path which exports ``application`` as a WSGI_ callable.

 Examples
 ++++++++